 The Accounts / Finance assistant apprenticeship standard details the knowledge, skills and behaviours (KSBs) expected of a competent accounts / finance assistant.
-All apprentices must spend at least 12 months on-programme.
-All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.
+Apprentices will typically spend 12-15 months working towards the apprenticeship standard, with a minimum of 20% off-the-job training.